 To make the mascarpone filling you need to first cream together the confectioners sugar and amaretto creamer with the mascarpone cheese for about 3-4 minutes.
 Then gently fold in your whipped cream.
 Now you are ready to begin layering.
 Working quickly, take a lady finger and dip both sides into the coffee (see above).
 I am stressing VERY quickly, otherwise you will oversaturate the ladyfinger and it will start to break.
 Begin placing each lady finger straight down the middle and then fill in the sides.
 Here is where those cut tops come into play, they make great fillers for those small gaps.

 Once the first row is down, take a third of the mascarpone cream and spread all over the top of the lady fingers.
+I find using my small offset spatula to spread the mascarpone cream is the best kitchen tool for this. .
 Once completely covered sprinkle some crushed amaretti cookies over top.
-Repear this procedure two more times adding the crushed amaretti to each layer and ending with mascarpone at the top.
+Repeat this procedure two more times adding the crushed amaretti to each layer and ending with mascarpone at the top.
 Sprinkle the top layer with cocoa powder and more crushed amaretti, cover well and refrigerate overnight.
 Don’t worry 24 hours isn’t really that long….